 - 9.1 From the Council's own records (waiting list figures and information on social service cases) there are at least 10 families known to the Council who require larger size wheelchair housing. - 9.2 From information gathered from the 2011 Census, around 3,700 people (7% of the population) in Clackmannanshire have some type of physical disability.
-It would therefore be reasonable to aim for 7% of all social housing to be suitable for those with some sort of physical disability, including those who require wheelchair use.

-- 9.3 The Council will continue to provide an element of specialist housing on suitable sites to meet the identified needs currently on our waiting list.
-Over the course of the SHIP the development plan shows at least 10 wheelchair bungalows to be realised.
-In addition to this we have completed 3 wheelchair units on Primrose Street and 3 on Elm Grove, Alloa. - 9.4 One of the main drivers of the housing market is the ageing population and their requirement for specialist housing.
+It would therefore be reasonable to aim for 7% of all social housing to be suitable for those with some sort of physical disability, including those who require wheelchair use. - 9.3 The Council will continue to provide an element of specialist housing on suitable sites to meet the identified needs currently on our waiting list.
+Over the course of the SHIP at least 10 wheelchair bungalows are planned as well as completion of 3 wheelchair units on Primrose Street and 3 on Elm Grove, Alloa. - 9.4 One of the main drivers of the housing market is the ageing population and their requirement for specialist housing.
 This is the result of older people who need care (low cost but high volume) and higher infant survival and longevity for those with a learning disability (low volume and high cost).
 Housing suitable for both these client groups are considered in this SHIP.